 Artist's statement: along with the artwork, each student is required to submit a 250-word artist's statement that explains how the artwork responds to or engages with the line(s) of poetry.

 The competition submission period opens September 9, 2020, and closes October 30, 2020, at 11:59 p.m.
 EST.

 Students must create a free Submittable account using their email address in order to submit if they don't already have one.

 Students must submit their artwork for consideration via Submittable.
-Submit here.
+Submissions are currently closed.